Superdart-2017/Superdart-2017/README.md

 <h2 align="center">😄 About me 😄</h2>

-- 🤓I'm a programmer in the making owo
+- 🤓I'm a programmer in progress owo
 - 🤪I often have very crazy ideas.
 - 🎮I like video games and I hope to work on one later
 - 🤖I'm an average otaku but I want to program great things